sharuns/CUDA/README.md

 Nvidia Toolkit for your compatible GPU (Used is Nvidia GTX1650, Tesla T4) cuda_10.2.1_win10

-For enabling each code/solution, enable a particular "#define" in the file "Enable_Que.h" Compile and see the output on console
+For enabling each code/solution, enable a particular "#define" in the file "Enable_Que.h" at location : ..your path..\CUDA\Cuda_Learning\Cuda_Learning\src
+Compile and see the output on console
 Note : Please check your paths and adapt to the project paths as per your location